Law & Order: Criminal Intent season 8: Production

 USA Network made a sixteen-episode order for season eight on May 22, 2008, down from the twenty-two episodes of season seven.
 Production for season eight began at the end of the summer of 2008, shooting on location in and around New York City using local color.
-The main set of One Police Plaza is located at Pier 62, Chelsea Piers, Manhattan.
+The main set of One Police Plaza is located in the Silver Screen Studios soundstages at Chelsea Piers, Manhattan.

 Following the departure of Warren Leight, who served as show runner, executive producer, and head writer in seasons six and seven, it was announced in July 2008 that Walon Green and Robert Nathan would share Leight's role for the forthcoming eighth season, handling eight episodes each; however, after making two episodes, Nathan was replaced by Law & Order executive producer Ed Zuckerman.
 Michael Chernuchin co-executive produces Green's episodes, and Tim Lea co-executive produces Zuckerman's episodes.
 Wolf and Peter Jankowski are also credited as executive producers, as with all other Law & Order series.
 Other executive producers on the series are Norberto Barba, Diana Son, Julie Martin, and Arthur W. Forney.
 Charlie Rubin is credited as the supervising producer, and Balcer, Eric Overmyer, and Siobhan Byrne O'Connor are consulting producers.